 All of our programs are designed to count for credit as (usually) one elective subject towards your Australian University degree.
 However, it is up to your University to decide whether they will approve credit for your participation in one of our programs.

 Normally, the course coordinator, convenor, head of school or academic advisor will be the person who approves your credit.
 For them to be able to make the decision, you will need to provide them with a copy of the course syllabus, which will be included in your AIM Overseas acceptance pack.

-If you are reliant on credit (and OS-HELP) you should not pay your deposit until your credit has been approved as the deposit is non-refundable.
+If you are reliant on credit (and OS-HELP) you should not pay your down payment until your credit has been approved as the down payment is non-refundable.

 Students who are looking to participate in an AIM Overseas program may be eligible for the Overseas Help Loan.
 This is a Government loan of over $6,700 + that is granted to eligible students, with the amount being added to your HECS-HELP debt.

 If you meet the main eligibility requirements set out by the Australian Government (provided below and on the official website: https://www.studyassist.gov.au/help-loans-and-csps/os-help-loans-and-overseas-study) you can apply for the OS-HELP loan at you Australian University’s Study Abroad or International Office.
 Please note that individual Universities may have additional requirements.
 It is highly recommended that you contact your Australian University to enquire about additional requirements, and their turn-around period with OS-HELP payments.